miguel-guerrero/antlr4_system_verilog_parser/README.md

 #Error pre-processing TESTS/core_region.sv, skipping it
 ```

 The reason is that the parser requires an external system-verilog preprocessor (I.e. it parses verilog without pre-processing directives, or assumes they are  already expanded).
-The script looks for two open source tools in the path, ***vppreproc*** and ***iverilog*** (Icarus verilog used as pre-processor only).
-At least one of them needs to be installed and available in the path.
+The script looks for ***iverilog*** (Icarus verilog used as pre-processor only) in the path.

 2. If you see this: